magento/devdocs/guides/v2.0/config-guide/varnish/use-varnish-cache-how.md

 <p><img src="{{ site.baseurl }}common/images/varnish_304.png" alt="The HTTP 304 (Not Modified) response code indicates the static asset in the local cache is the same as on the server"></p>

-Because of the 304 response code, the static asset *content* is not transferred; only HTTP headers are downloaded to the browser.
+The 304 status code occurs because the user invalidated their local cache and the content on the server did not change.
+Because of the 304 status code, the static asset *content* is not transferred; only HTTP headers are downloaded to the browser.

-If the user invalidates their browser's cache, or if the content changes on the server, the client downloads the static asset with an HTTP 200 (OK) status code and a new ETag.
+If the content changes on the server, the client downloads the static asset with an HTTP 200 (OK) status code and a new ETag.